ucx

 void cx_strfree_a (const CxAllocator *alloc, cxmutstr *str)

-Passes the pointer in this string to the allocators free function.
+Passes the pointer in this string to the allocator's free function.

 size_t cx_strlen (size_t count,...)